The hierarchy problem and the vacuum stability in two-scalar dark matter model: Bounded from below condition (positivity)

 \subsection{Biquadratic potential}

-For bi-quadratic potential or in the absence of the odd terms in Eq. (\ref{pot}), i.e. by setting $\lambda_{H12}=\lambda_{13}=\lambda_{31}=0$, the positivity conditions will be determined as before, with $b$ and $d$ being vanishing in the parameters $\Delta$, $P$ and $D$ given in Eqs. (\ref{Delta}) and (\ref{PD}).
-Therefore, in bi-quadratic potentials we have,
+For biquadratic potential or in the absence of the odd terms in Eq. (\ref{pot}), i.e. by setting $\lambda_{H12}=\lambda_{13}=\lambda_{31}=0$, the positivity conditions will be determined as before, with $b$ and $d$ being vanishing in the parameters $\Delta$, $P$, and $D$ given in Eqs. (\ref{Delta}) and (\ref{PD}).
+Therefore, in biquadratic potentials we have,

 The condition $V>0$ is given by Eq. (\ref{noroot}) with,

 and $V_\text{min}>0$ with,